This institution is an equal opportunity provider and employer.

 Adventurers and free spirited people have traveled through this area, and some remained to call it home.
 Osceola was established as a trading post in the early 1800's and has survived floods, the Civil War, and the Depression Years.
 Following the burning of Osceola by Jim Lane and his men during the Civil War, the buildings on the square were built in the 1870's and 1880's.
 These beautiful examples of Victorian architecture are still in use today as businesses.

 Osceola has a population of less than one thousand providing small town atmosphere and a central location to many of Missouri's attractions.
 Osceola offers some of the best hunting and fishing in Missouri.
-It is the county seat of St. Clair County, is the home of the Osceola Indians, the mascot for an accredited school program, and the Sac-Osage Hospital.
+It is the county seat of St. Clair County and the home of the Osceola Indians, the mascot for an accredited school program.
 The municipal government provides a public utility system.